 Summary of Application Requirements for the Graduate Program in Orthodontics

 We participate in the Postdoctoral Dental Match Program.
 Classes begin July 1.
-The deadline for application is September 2, 2013, for the class entering in 2014.
+The deadline for application is September 1, for the class entering the following year.
 Interviews are by invitation only.
 Interviews are held for selected applicants.
 A committee consisting of faculty, alumni members will review your application.
 There are five (5) positions available and the admissions process is highly competitive.